grafana/k6-docs/contributors-guide/README.md

 - [`src/templates/docs`](../src/templates/docs)  has the "landing pages" for major docs sections: cloud, guides, examples, et cetera.
 - [`src/components/shared`](../src/components/shared) has the reusable writing enhancements, like our stylish `<blockquote>`

-These the following sections cover how to build locally and deploy the site.

 ## Build locally

 For any substantial changes, a local, live preview hugely improves writer comfort, which translates to better doc quality.